simoncozens/fonts-and-layout/features-2.md

     }

 This tells the shaper to split up final alif madda into two glyphs; you have the final form of alif, and so long as your madda mark is correctly positioned, you are essentially synthesizing a new glyph out of the two others.

+In fact, when engineering Arabic fonts, it can be extremely useful to separate the dots (*nukta*) from the base glyphs (*rasm*).
+This allows you to reposition the dots independently of the base characters, and it can reduce the number of glyphs that you need to design and write rules for, as you only need to draw and engineer the "skeleton" form for each character.

+To do this, you would add empty glyphs to the font so that the Unicode codepoints can be mapped properly, but have the outline provided by other glyphs substituted in the `ccmp` (glyph composition and decomposition feature).
+For example, we can provide the glyph ز (zain) by having an empty `zain-ar` glyph mapped to codepoint U+0632, but in our `ccmp` feature do this:

+    feature ccmp {
+      sub zain-ar by reh-ar dot-above;
+    } ccmp;

+With this rule applied, we now no longer need to deal with zain as a special case - any future rule which applies to reh will deal correctly with the zain situation as well, so you have fewer "letters" to think about.

 ### Alternate substitution